hierlogos/AdventureWorks-Sales-Performance-Dashboard/README.md

 *To explore the full interactive dashboard, please download the `.pbix` file from this repository and open it using Microsoft Power BI Desktop.*

+*Note: The `assets/` folder is intended for project-related images.*

 ## 👤 Author

 * Laisvis Remeikis